ssalpawuni/ssalpawuni/content/authors/admin/_index.md

 title: Abubakari Sumaila Salpawuni
 ---

 Abubakari Sumaila Salpawuni is a Statistics PhD candidate at the Yildiz Technical University, Istanbul.
-Salpawuni's research interests include applications of survival analysis in Medicine, sequential decision processes, and the use of R and Python as programmable languages to data mining.
-He is a member of the Bayesian statistical group that seeks to use concepts of Bayesian statistics to shape decision making.
-He is a proud supporter Liverpool FC and enjoys chatting novels on weekends.
+Salpawuni's research interests include applications of survival analysis in Medicine, sequential decision processes, and the use of `R` and `Python` as programmable languages to data mining.
+He is a member of the Bayesian statistics group in the department of Statistics that seeks to use noble concepts of Bayesian statistics to shape decision making.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Prior to enrolling for his doctoral studies, Salpawuni served as an assistant Biostatistics tutor at the School of Anesthesia, Komfo Anokye Teaching Hospital (KATH).
+He has also taught various courses in statistics, on private bases.
+Whiles still on his graduate studies, he is also a freelancer on [Fiverr](https://www.fiverr.com/ssalpawuni?up_rollout=true) where he primarily renders services in data analysis using `R` and `Python`.
+In his free time, Salpawuni enjoys watching football games (English Premiership), reading science fiction and watching movies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.